buhleqampi/buhleqampi/README.md

-- 🔭 I’m currently working on ... a few personal projects
+- 🔭 I’m currently working on ... everything
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I’m currently learning ... everything
 - 👯 I’m looking to collaborate on ...Open Source and freelance projects
 - 🤔 I’m looking for help with ...nothing, I am basically a WIZ
 - 💬 Ask me about ...anything computer science/ programming related